Walls to Bridges

-Thanks to the generous support of the Lyle S. Hallman Foundation, Inside-Out Canada is based at Laurier's Faculty of Social Work.
-The Inside-Out program brings incarcerated students and campus-enrolled students together as classmates in semester-long college or university courses.
+Thanks to the generous support of the Lyle S. Hallman Foundation, the Walls to Bridges program is based at Laurier's Faculty of Social Work.
+Walls to Bridges brings incarcerated students and campus-enrolled students together as classmates in semester-long college or university courses.
 Classes are held in correctional facilities, and are taught using a circle pedagogy and collaborative dialogue aimed to foster egalitarian and collective learning.

 What we do: